bbauska/Coursera-Bootstrap/readme.md

 As I mentioned, we want to set up the package.json file.

-What exactly is this package.json file that we\'re going to setup?
+What exactly is this package.json file that we&apos;re going to setup?

 Here, I have some information from the npmjs.org site which specifies what exactly is the role of the package.json file.